spacedogXYZ/common-cause-share/_posts/2020-09-18-are-you-ready-to-vote-in-november-1.md

 ---
 layout: post
 lang: en
-lang_ref: /2020/09/22/NVRD
+lang_ref: /2023/09/18/NVRD
-permalink: /2020/09/22/NVRD
+permalink: /2023/09/18/NVRD
 shortlink: /NVRD
-title: Are you ready to vote in November?
+title: Are you ready to vote?
 share_header: Spread the word!
-share_subhead: Make sure your friends are ready to go for the November election.
+share_subhead: Make sure your friends are ready to vote
 share_text: Today is National Voter Registration Day!
 Voting is our chance to decide what's best for the future of our families, community, and country.
   Register to vote or check your registration at commoncause.org/vote